First Time Skiing or Snowboarding: What to Expect

 Expect to Feel Awkward at First (That’s Normal)

-Your first day on skis or a snowboard will feel… strange.
+Your first day on skis or a snowboard will feel… unusual.

 For skiers: